datag/svn-repo-hooks/README.md

 Features
 --------

-Pre-commit:
+Rules for `pre-commit`:
   - Reject (or force-allow) empty or too short log messages.
   - Reject (or force-allow) adding new, big files.
   - Reject (or force-allow) a list of temporary files.
   - Reject (or force-allow) modifying an existing Subversion tag (path `/tags`).

-Pre-revprop-change:
+Rules for `pre-revprop-change`:
   - Permit modification of commit messages (revision property `svn:log`).
+This is more or less the original Subversion example hook.

 Setup
 -----